Alphabetical Plant Listing

 Roughleaf Dogwood, Drummond's Dogwood, Rough-leaf Dogwood, Cornus priceae, Swida priceae

 Cornus drummondii (Roughleaf Dogwood) is a clump-forming shrub or small deciduous tree with elliptic to oval leaves, 5 in. long (12 cm), slightly rough to the touch on the upper surface and velvety beneath.
 In mid-spring to early summer, a profusion of flat-topped clusters, 2.5 in. wide (6 cm), packed with creamy-yellow flowers appear at the ends of the branches.
 They provide nectar for many butterfly species.
 The blossoms give way to fleshy, rounded, white berries in late summer.
 Quite ornamental, the fruits attract songbirds like no other plant.
 The foliage turns attractive shades of purple and scarlet in the fall.
 The bark is gray-brown, thin, and scaly with short plates or long, flat strips.
 Native to eastern North America, Roughleaf Dogwood spreads from root sprouts to form large colonies in the wild.
-Roughleaf Dogwood is regarded as an excellent species for use in multi-row field or farmstead windbreaks, wildlife food and cover plantings, landscape and beautification, and dense screen or border planting in recreational development areas.
+Roughleaf Dogwood is an excellent species for use in multi-row field or farmstead windbreaks, wildlife food and cover plantings, landscape and beautification, and dense screen or border planting in recreational development areas.
 It makes a nice shrub for massing, particularly in problematic wet areas, and it works well in bog or rain gardens.

 • Grows up to 6-15 ft. tall and wide (180-430 cm).